axelspringer/vagrant-kombinat/README.md

 :smirk: Sounds crazy?
 Because, that it is.
 Though, [Docker Swarm](https://docs.docker.com/engine/swarm/) provides us with many of the needed underlying technologies to use [Apache Mesos](http://mesos.apache.org/).
 E.g. overlay networking, service orchestration and declarative infrastructure.

+> Provisioning may take a while, because the images are pulled in the background

+We use the `stack.yml` to provision the Swarm with a Mesos stack.

 ## Setup

-> please, do a `vagrant plugin update` before you continue, as to make sure that you do not rely on some old versions of the [Vagrant Ignition Plugin](https://github.com/coreos/vagrant-ignition)
+> Please, do a `vagrant plugin update` before you continue, as to make sure that you do not rely on some old versions of the [Vagrant Ignition Plugin](https://github.com/coreos/vagrant-ignition)

+> Please, change the `DISCOVERY_URL` in `config.ign` to a working token for `etcd`

 ```
 vagrant up manager --provider virtualbox